zacanger/zeedown/README.md

 $(document).bind('DOMSubtreeModified', runMd)
 ```

-The test function on line 25 isn't working quite right.
-It's using jQuery just
+This test function isn't working quite right.
+It's using jQuery just because
-because Mastodon already has jQuery loaded, but should be totally doable without
+Mastodon already has jQuery loaded, but should be totally doable without as
-as well.
-It also updates all statuses every time there's a change, which is a
+well.
+It also updates all statuses every time there's a change, which is a mess.
-mess.

 Why this instead of just using marked/commonmark/showdown/whatever?
 Two reasons: